The U.S. Environmental Protection Agency's (EPA) Clean Power Plan , proposed in June 2014, would limit carbon pollution from existing power plants.

 Under the Clean Power Plan for existing power plants, each state has its own target (due to regional variation in generation mix and electricity consumption).
 Overall, the rule is designed to cut emissions 30 percent from 2005 emissions by 2030, with an interim target of 25 percent on average between 2020 and 2029.
 EPA is expected to finalize this rule by June 2015.

-Previously, in September 2013, EPA released a “Carbon Pollution Standard for New Power Plants ,” replacing a March 2012 proposal.
+In September 2013, EPA released a “Carbon Pollution Standard for New Power Plants ,” replacing a March 2012 proposal.
 EPA proposed standards for coal- and natural gas-fired plants (measured as tons of greenhouse gas emissions per megawatt-hour of electricity produced) that states would apply at each regulated plant.
-EPA is expected to finalize this rule later this year.
+EPA is expected to finalize this rule in 2014.